FAQ for Faculty/Staff - Gender-Based Misconduct Reporting RequirementsSkip to content Skip to main navigation

 - Share these CONFIDENTIAL resources, as appropriate.
 These are for students who are in crisis and in need of immediate professional support and for students who just want to know where else to turn.
 These are allconfidential, meaning that the resources listed here do not have a reporting obligation and will not share any identifiable information about the student with others.

 Additional resources can be found here.
-You can also give the student contact information for the Gender-Based Misconduct Office, which is a non-confidential resource.
+You can also give the student contact information for the Columbia University Gender-Based Misconduct Office, which is a non-confidential resource.

-- Use the Gender-Based Sexual Misconduct Report Form, call the Gender-Based Misconduct Office at (212) 854-1717, or email the Office firstname.lastname@example.org.
-This will reach the Columbia University Deputy Title IX Coordinator for Student Concerns and will fulfill your reporting responsibility.
+- Use the Gender-Based Sexual Misconduct Report Form, call the Columbia University Gender-Based Misconduct Office (GBMO) at (212) 854-1717, or email the GBMO at email@example.com.
+This will reach the CU Gender Based Misconduct Office and will fulfill your reporting responsibility.

 You will need to include any information you have, including the name(s) of the student(s) or others involved in any incidents and information about the incidents.
 If you don't know students' names but have information about an incident, you must also report what you know.
 Likewise, if you have names but no detailed information about an incident, you must report that as well.

 There are ten types of gender-based misconduct that violate our policy and require a report if you hear about them.
-They are: 1) non-consensual sexual intercourse; 2) non-consensual sexual contact; 3) domestic violence; 4) dating violence; 5) sexual exploitation; 6) stalking; 7) sexual harassment; 8) gender-based harassment; 9) intimidation that reasonably leads the student to fear for their physical well-being or to engage in sexual conduct for self-protection; and 10) retaliation for participating in any way in the gender-based misconduct disciplinary process, including reporting an incident of any type.
-Clickhere for detailed definitions.
+They are: 1) sexual assault intercourse; 2) sexual assault contact; 3) domestic violence; 4) dating violence; 5) sexual exploitation; 6) stalking; 7) sexual harassment; 8) gender-based harassment; and 9) retaliation for participating in any way in the gender-based misconduct disciplinary process, including reporting an incident of any type.
+Click here for detailed definitions.